This blog may contain affiliate links. Read our disclosure policy for more info.

-Although further than Twizel, there are plenty of amazing things to do in Lake Tekapo such as swim in the lake, wander the lupins (in season), visit the Church of the Good Shepard, and go stargazing.
+Although further than Twizel, there are plenty of amazing things to do in Lake Tekapo such as swimming in the lake, wandering the lupins (in season), visiting the Church of the Good Shepard, and going stargazing.
 Overall, Lake Tekapo is just a stunning place to stay!

 The issue with Lake Tekapo is that it’s just as popular as Mount Cook Village and in my opinion a stop on its own.
 So if you’ve left it too late Tekapo may also be booked up and if you haven’t, well, make it a stop on your New Zealand road trip!

-Accommodation in Omarama is cheap too and there’s plenty of great options that usually don’t book up too far in advance.
+Accommodation in Omarama is cheap too and there are plenty of great options that usually don’t book up too far in advance.
 With that said, the best places will, so be sure to book asap!

 One of the biggest attractions in town is the Omarama Hot Tubs.
-Imagine having a private bath surrounding by nature and looking out at the beautiful Southern Alps!
-Well, thats what you can expect there!
+Imagine having a private bath surrounded by nature and looking out at the beautiful Southern Alps!
+Well, that’s what you can expect there!